annebrown/content-data/README.md

  Headless CMS

+## Description

+Framework-agnostic, markdown data source

 ## Purpose

-Framework-agnostic data source for use in prototyping and testing.

-For capture, storage and access to non-sensitive technology development docs and data
+ For use in prototyping and testing, and for capture, storage and access to non-sensitive technology development docs and data

 Repo: [content-data](https://github.com/annebrown/content-data.git)